 Paul serves as the firm’s National eDiscovery Counsel.
 In this position, he and his team of lawyers and Litigation Support Project Managers, as well as Littler’s National Data Center, service the eDiscovery needs of the firm’s clients and lawyers practicing in Littler’s offices across the globe.
-Paul provides focused guidance and expertise on electronic discovery matters, ranging from case and client-specific advice about meeting preservation obligations, addressing initial "meet and confer" obligations, handling court appearances that address eDiscovery matters, to taking and defending depositions of IT personnel and experts, to developing strategies for efficient and effective data harvesting, review and production, to implementing cost-shifting and reduction strategies, with a particular emphasis on high-exposure Rule 23 class and FLSA § 216(b) collective actions,
+Paul provides focused guidance on electronic discovery matters, ranging from case and client-specific advice about meeting preservation obligations, to addressing initial "meet and confer" obligations, to handling court appearances that address eDiscovery matters, to taking and defending depositions of IT personnel and experts, to developing strategies for efficient and effective data harvesting, protection, review and production, to implementing cost-shifting and reduction strategies, with a particular emphasis on high-exposure Rule 23 class and FLSA § 216(b) collective actions,

 eDiscovery is one of the most important and transformational legal developments in recent years.
 It has become a $200-billion-a-year industry and a legal subspecialty in its own right.
 Littler is one of the first firms in the country to hire attorneys at the shareholder level dedicated exclusively to managing eDiscovery worldwide, reinforcing the firm's commitment to providing its clients with leading-edge solutions in this rapidly developing area.
 (More information about Littler's eDiscovery Team can be found on the eDiscovery practice page; Littler’s eDiscovery Case Law Update blog also provides news and updates on significant eDiscovery decisions nationwide.)

 Paul is a nationally recognized thought leader in the area of electronic discovery.
 He has lectured and published extensively in the area of eDiscovery, including in the American Bar Association's Litigation Journal and the Section of Litigation's Employment & Labor Relations Law Newsletter, ALM's National Law Journal and Law Technology News, and BNA's Digital Discovery & E-Evidence®.
 (More detail about recent speeches and publications can be found in the “Publications and Press” and “Speaking Engagement” tabs on this page.)
 His work has served to educate lawyers, judges and business people about the technical and legal issues governing electronic discovery, and was cited by the landmark opinion of Zubulake v.
 UBS Warburg LLC, 220 F.R.D.
 212, 220 n.
 39 (S.D.N.Y.
 2003) (Scheindlin, J.).
-Paul serves on the advisory board for the Georgetown Law Advanced eDiscovery Institute and is the permanent co-chair of the Institute’s annual conference.
-He also serves on the steering committee of the Sedona Conference® Working Group on Electronic Document Retention and Production (WG1) and is an active member of the Sedona Working Group on International Electronic Information Management and Disclosure (WG6).
+Paul serves as the co-chair of the Advisory Board for the Georgetown Law Advanced eDiscovery Institute and on the Steering Committee of the Sedona Conference® Working Group on Electronic Document Retention and Production (WG1).
+He is also actively involved in the Sedona Conference’s Working Group on International Electronic Information Management and Disclosure (WG6).

 Outside of his law practice, Paul is an extremely active member in the community, the bar and pro bono organizations, serving as an officer on boards of directors of several organizations, including the Temple American Inn of Court and breastcancer.org.